Solving the Poisson equation using coupled Markov chains: Theoretical results

-from which we may conclude using the fact that the upper bound in (\ref{eq:HkLp-bound}) is non-increasing in $k$. \end{proof} We now demonstrate that estimators associated with subsampling the unbiased signed measure $\hat{\pi}$ described in Appendix~\ref{appx:unbiasedmcmc} are unbiased and have finite $p$th moments under the same conditions as the standard estimator.
+We now demonstrate that estimators associated with subsampling the unbiased signed measure $\hat{\pi}$ in \eqref{eq:pihatmeasure_simplified} are unbiased and have finite $p$th moments under the same conditions as the standard estimator.
+We start with a technical lemma stating that the weights in $\hat{\pi}$ are bounded by expressions that depend on $k,\ell,L$ but not on $\tau$.